“Highsted is really good fun! You do exciting experiments in Chemistry that you wouldn’t do in primary school.”

-The application period for this new Admission route has now opened for September 2018 entry.
+The application period for this additional Admission route has now opened for September 2019 entry.
 To download an application form, please click here.
-For additional information about how the scheme will work and to access familiarisation materials, please download our latest support documentation by following this link.
+For additional information about how the scheme will work and to access familiarisation materials, please download our support documentation by following this link.

 Pupils seeking a transfer who are judged suitable for a grammar school place through the school's in-year selection tests have a right of entry, providing places exist in the relevant year group.